vizstack/vizstack/README.md

  for researchers.

  ## Requirements
-  - Sandboxes must be run with Python 3.7+, as our code uses data classes.
+  - Sandboxes must be run with Python 3.6+, as our code uses type hinting.
   - The `wrapt` package must be installed for whatever Python environment is used, as it is used by `graphtracker.py`.